matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 used by the U.S. National Security Agency to encrypt top secret information.

 211) Advantages and challenges of using microservices architecture in the development of distributed systems?
-Answer: Advantages of microservices: Scalability.
-Modularity.
-Flexibility.
-Rapid Development.
-Fault isolation.
+Answer: Advantages of microservices: Scalability, Modularity, Flexibility, Rapid Development, Fault isolation.
-Challenges: Complexity.
-Inter-Service communication.
-Data Consistency.
-Deployment and Monitoring.
-Testing.
+Challenges: Complexity, Inter-Service communication, Data Consistency, Deployment and Monitoring, Testing.

 212) What are some of the purposes of a message broker?
 Answer: Temporarily/permanently store messages between a producer and a consumer Decouple the producers from the consumers.